First time out? Awesome, you're going to have an absolute blast!

 Check the tires & wheels - Make sure the tires are properly inflated & have no cords showing or major damage to them.
 Check that the lug nuts are tight & are not missing.

-Check that you have a tow point - Make sure you have a place to attach a tow rope to on your car!
+Check that you have a tow point - Make sure you have a place to attach a tow rope to your car!
 This can be a factory or aftermarket installed installed hook or the factory screw in eye bolt.

 Clean out the junk - Loose objects in your car can create a hazard when participating at these events.
 Remove anything that is loose that you don’t need, including floor mats that are not secured down, from your vehicle before heading out to the track.